🦉 UnitOwl

 How Many Kilopascals in a Bar?

 One bar equals exactly 100 kilopascals (kPa).
 To convert bar to kPa, simply multiply the bar value by 100.
 This is the simplest pressure conversion by far — it is just a factor of 100, equivalent to moving the decimal point two places to the right.
 Both bar and kPa are metric units, and their clean relationship makes conversion trivial.
 Despite this simplicity, the conversion is important because different industries and countries prefer one unit over the other.
 European automotive specifications, diving equipment, and industrial pneumatics tend to use bar, while Canadian tire pressure labels, Australian building codes, and many Asian engineering standards use kPa.
 Weather services may use hectopascals (hPa), which are numerically identical to millibars (mbar), adding yet another layer.
 Converting between bar and kPa is often the first step in a chain of pressure unit conversions.
+That clean ratio is why both units often appear side by side on international gauges, manuals, and pressure charts.
+Once you know the exact ratio, you can convert whole operating ranges in your head without introducing any rounding error.

 How to Convert Bar to Kilopascal